If you’re looking to invest in a buy-to-let property in London, fellow landlords say your best bet is to look east.

 The results in full

-In our recent article on the best buy-to-let areas in London in 2016, we asked landlords to vote on their preferred area for investment.
+In our recent article on the best buy-to-let areas in London, we asked landlords to vote on their preferred area for investment.

 Here’s what investors voted the best buy-to-let area in London: